 About Joeson Bramlett

-Joeson is the son of Tammy Hicks and Shawn Bramlett.
-Born on August 02, 2005, Joeson was diagnosed with Metachromatic Leukodystrophy.
-The doctors at Duke University Medical Center in Durham, North Carolina, have recommended a life-saving bone marrow transplant.
-An estimated $35,000 is being raised by Rossville volunteers.
+Metachromatic Leukodystrophy otherwise known as MLD.
+MLD is a genetic disorder that affects nerves, muscles, other organs, and behavior.
+It slowly gets worse over time.
+The doctors at Duke University Medical Center in Durham, North Carolina, have recommended a bone marrow transplant in order to prolong his life.
+An estimated $50,000 is being raised by Rossville volunteers.
 Volunteers are needed to assist with fundraising activities that will help with transplant-related expenses.